sebastienhupin/qxrad/README.md

 Rapid application development for qooxdoo framework.
 You can drag&amp;drop components, define properties and generate the source code.

-Work with qooxdoo version 4.1
+Work with qooxdoo version 5.0

+## Install
+  Just clone the repository

 ### Clone This Repo